dgmnxi/P/README.md

 # Demucs API (FastAPI) for Google Cloud

 This repo contains a minimal FastAPI service wrapping Demucs for music source separation.
-It supports CPU and GPU deployments and returns a ZIP of separated stems.
+It supports CPU and GPU deployments

 ## Endpoints(/recommend)